-Many investors prefer the individual 401k because it’s specifically designed for small businesses with only owner(s).
-Individual 401k’s offer cost effective and tax efficient investment benefits.
+Many investors prefer the individual 401k because it's specifically designed for small businesses with no employees.
+Individual 401ks offer cost effective and tax efficient investment benefits.
 Think of it as a Self Directed IRA made just for investors & the self employed.

-It’s like a dream come true right?
-However, a lot of individual 401k’s are not correctly managed, which leads to costly penalties or even plan termination.
-If you have an individual 401k, you want to make sure your 401k is being managed correctly.
-Here’s 5 things you need to ask yourself to make sure your plan is compliant and keep it that way.
+It's like a dream come true right?
+However, a lot of individual 401ks are not correctly managed, which leads to costly penalties or even plan termination.
+If you have an individual 401k, you want to make sure it is managed correctly.
+Here's 5 things you need to ask yourself to make sure your 401(k) is compliant and keep it that way.

 Your friends at the IRS require your individual 401k plan to be updated at least once every 6 years.
 If you’ve had your plan over 6 years and you’ve never updated it according to new IRS guidelines, it's not compliant and when that audit comes in the mail you will be subject to costly fines and even plan termination.